thechaser09/usb-formater/README.md

 # usb-formater
-#edit on your pc
-use my app to get the volume
+#edit on your pc and use my app to get the volume